pnp/powershell/documentation/Grant-PnPAzureADAppSitePermission.md

 ```

 ### -Site
-Optional url to to a site to retrieve the permissions for.
-Defaults to the current site.
+Optional url to to a site to set the permissions for.
+Defaults to the current site if not provided.

 ```yaml
 Type: SitePipeBind